-As is required for all providers, the provider certification process requires that the provider agency must be able to provide information on supervision policies, including how the provider assesses the employee's performance to ensure the employees can work effectively and to identify skills that need further development.
-The determination regarding the hiring of an LRI will be at the discretion of the hiring agency.
+This allows providers the flexibility to employ a person who may have a unique ability to meet a recipient's needs, especially in rural/remote areas of the State.
+As part of the certification process for all services, the provider agency must be able to provide information on supervision policies, including how the provider assesses the performance of direct care workers to ensure they have the ability to work effectively and to identify skills that need further development.